13 Tactics to Increase Ecommerce Sales

 4. Create a Free Shipping Threshold

 Customers expect a free shipping option these days.
-It’s the price to stay competitive in today’s ecommerce world.
+It’s the price of staying competitive in today’s ecommerce world.

-There is an art to product descriptions.
-Unfortunately, many people don’t recognize how important product descriptions are and don’t spend much time on them.
+There’s an art to writing product descriptions.
+Unfortunately, many people underestimate the importance of product descriptions and devote little work to them.

 Don’t be one of these people.
-Be intentional with your product descriptions.
-They key is to not make them too functional.
-Make sure your descriptions highlight the benefits of your product (that is how it will improve the lives of your customers) rather than just a technical description of its features.
+Make sure your product descriptions are intentional.
+The idea is not to make them overly functional.
+Make sure your descriptions focus on the advantages of your product (how it will improve your customers’ lives) rather than merely the technical details of its characteristics.

-At the same time, don’t be too verbose.
+At the same time, avoid being overly verbose.
 Be concise.
-You want your product descriptions to be easy to take in, not overwhelming.
+You want your product descriptions to be easy to understand and not overwhelming.

 6. Simplify Where Possible

-This is an especially important tip for stores that have been around for a while.
+This is especially important for stores that’ve been around for a while.
 Over time, sites become crowded with too much content.
-You add homepage section after homepage section, feature after feature, product category after product category and in the end, you are bombarding your site visitors with too much.
+You add homepage section after homepage section, feature after feature, product category after product category, and in the end, you’re bombarding your site visitors with too much.

-Obviously you need quality content, but take a hard look at your site and revisit each page to see where there are places you could trim down.
+Obviously, you need quality content, but take a hard look at your site and revisit each page to see if there are places you could trim down.
 Everything that remains should be relevant and valuable to the customer journey.

 Less is more.